 Most people use LinkedIn to gain unique insights relevant to their profession or skills, so consider what would catch your attention when creating content.
 Choose language that will appeal to this audience and use clear, compelling words that encourage leads to take action.

-In addition, it’s recommended you follow these best practices when creating ads:
+Additionally, it’s recommended you follow these best practices when creating ads:

 - Include a creative and compelling image that’s relevant to the advertisement